 Whether you’re looking for a last-minute springtime appetizer or a starter dish to get things rolling on this year’s Mother’s Day Brunch, these deliciously tasty Asparagus, Prosciutto & Gruyere Puff Pastries couldn’t be any easier.
-You’ll want to make plenty for serving these little packets full of YUM that are so good your guests won’t be able to stop eating after just one!
+But, of course, you’ll want to make plenty for serving these little packets full of YUM that are so good your guests won’t be able to stop eating after just one!

 - Preheat the oven to 425°F. Line two sheet pans with parchment paper.
 Next, trim the ends from one bunch of asparagus spears, then toss the spears with ½ tablespoon Natural Grapeseed Oil and ½ teaspoon Dill Dip Blend.
 Set aside.

-- On a lightly floured surface, unroll each gluten-free puff pastry sheet (they come two to a box) to form two 12 x 12-inch squares.
-Cut each sheet into 6 rectangles, so you end up with a total of 12 rectangles.
+- On a lightly floured surface, unroll each gluten-free puff pastry sheet (they come in two to a box) to form two 12 x 12-inch squares.
+Now, cut each sheet into 6 rectangles, so you end up with a total of 12 rectangles.

-- Next, cut 6 slices of prosciutto in half, then place a piece in the middle of each pastry square.
+- Cut 6 slices of prosciutto in half, then place a piece in the middle of each pastry square.
 Arrange 3-4 asparagus spears on top, laying them diagonally from one corner to the opposite corner.
 Top with shredded gruyere cheese (divided between all twelve).

 - Bake for about 15 minutes until the puff pastry looks puffed up and lightly golden.

-Loaded with dark chocolate chips, these light and fluffy Banana Chai Chocolate Chip Muffins are fantastic for enjoying while leisurely sipping coffee and nibbling between other brunch favorites.
-The batter is ready in three easy steps.
+Loaded with dark chocolate chips, these light and fluffy Banana Chai Chocolate Chip Muffins is fantastic for enjoying while leisurely sipping coffee and nibbling between other brunch favorites.
+Maybe the best part is that the batter is ready in three easy steps.

-- In a separate bowl, whisk together 1 ½ cup flour, 1 ½ teaspoon baking soda, 1 ½ teaspoon Chai Tea Mix, and ½ teaspoon salt.
-Add the dry ingredients to wet ingredients stirring to combine.
+- In a separate bowl, whisk together 1 ½ cup flour, 1 ½ teaspoon baking soda, 1 ½ teaspoons Chai Tea Mix, and ½ teaspoon salt.
+Add the dry ingredients to the wet ingredients stirring to combine.

 - Fold in the ½ cup dark chocolate chips.
 Divide batter among the muffin cups and bake for 20-22 minutes or until they pass the toothpick test.
 Finish off with flakey salt if desired.